Methods: Measuring Health

 This gives an estimate of the rate at which members of a population die during a specified period (typically a year).
 The numerator is the number of people dying during the period; the denominator includes the size of the population, usually at the middle of the period (mid-year population), and the duration of observation.

-(Notes: The “10n” simply means that the rate may be multiplied by 1,000, or even 100,000 for rare diseases, to bring the rate to a convenient whole number.
+(Notes: The rate may be multiplied by a number larger than 1,000 for rare diseases, to bring the value to a convenient whole number.
 The time period is commonly a year, but the example above quoted three-year averages for Goosefoot.
-This was done because the population is rather small, and so rates might fluctuate somewhat from year to year; the 3-year average gives a more stable picture.)
+This was done because in a small population the rates might fluctuate somewhat from year to year, so the 3-year average gives a more stable picture.)

-The crude death rate in Canada is between 7 and 8 per 1,000 per year, but will increase slightly as the population ages.
-Figure 6.2 shows the ten leading causes of death in Canada in 2014.
+The crude death rate in Canada was 7.8 per 1,000 per year in 2022, increasing very slowly as the population ages.
+Figure 6.2 shows the ten leading causes of death in Canada in 2020.

 Why “crude”?
 The term warns us that comparing rates of disease or death between different populations may be misleading.
-Consider two towns, one with a young population and the other a retirement community.
-Because death rates vary by age, one would expect more deaths in the retirement community, so a direct comparison of mortality rates would reflect the demographic differences as much as their health.
-If the purpose is to compare the health chances of an individual in each community this would be misleading.
-In technical terms, the health comparison would be confounded (see Chapter 5) by the age difference.
-We can, however, adjust the crude rates to remove the effect of confounding factors, permitting a fairer comparison of health status.
+Consider two towns, one with a relatively young population and the other a retirement community.
+Because death rates increase with age, one would expect more deaths in the retirement community, so age is a CONFOUNDING factor (see Chapter 5) and a direct comparison of mortality rates would reflect the demographic differences as much as their health.
+If the purpose is to focus on the health of individuals in each community this would be misleading.
+We can, however, adjust the crude rates to remove the effect of confounding factors, permitting a more informative comparison of health status.
 This adjustment calculates rates specific to strata of the population, here age groups, producing age-specific mortality rates.
-These can then be combined into an overall standardized rate that reduces the misleading effect of the confounding factor.
+These can then be combined into an overall age-standardized rate that reduces the effect of age, to show how health in the two communities would have compared if (hypothetically) their age-structure had been the same.
 Rates may also be adjusted for more than one characteristic of the population, for example calculating age-, sex-, and race-specific death rates.

 Standardized mortality rates

-Standardization is used when comparing mortality in two populations that differ in terms of characteristics known to influence mortality, and whose effect one wishes to temporarily remove.
-Standardization can also be used in comparing one population over time to adjust for demographic changes, and it can be used in comparing the performance of different clinicians, adjusting for differing case-mixes of their practices.
+Standardization is used when comparing mortality in populations that differ in terms of characteristics known to influence mortality, and whose effect one wishes to temporarily remove.
+Standardization can also be used in tracing health in a population over time to adjust for demographic changes, and it can be used in comparing the performance of different clinicians, adjusting for differing case-mixes of their practices.
 “Adjustment” is the more general term covering standardization and other methods for removing the effects of factors that distort or confound a comparison.
 “Standardization” refers to an approach using weighted averages derived from a standard reference population.

 Indirect standardization is typically used when stratum sizes (e.g., age groups) in the study population are small, leading to unstable stratum-specific rates.
-Here, only the overall mortality figure for the study population is required; the stratum-specific death rates are taken from a much larger reference population.
-The result is expressed as a standardized mortality ratio (SMR), which is the ratio of the deaths observed in the study population to the number that would be expected if this population had the same structure as the reference population.
+Indirect standardization only requires the overall mortality figure for the study population; the stratum-specific death rates are taken from a much larger reference population.
+The result is expressed as a standardized mortality ratio (SMR), which is the ratio of the deaths observed in the study population to the number that would be expected if this population had the same structure as the larger reference population.
 An SMR of 100 signifies that deaths are at the expected level, an SMR of 110 indicates a death rate 10% higher than expected (see Figure 6.3 for an illustration).

 Dr. Rao meets the SMRs

-Dr Rao has been pondering the meaning of the Goosefoot standardized mortality rates for a while now, and wonders why the standardized rate is so much lower than the crude rate (690 versus 884).
-It is his wife who, in the end, suggests that maybe this is because there are mostly older people in Goosefoot: many of the young adults have moved to Weenigo to find work.
+Dr Rao has been pondering the meaning of the Goosefoot standardized mortality rates for a while; he wonders why the standardized rate is so much lower than the crude rate (690 versus 884).
+It is his wife who, in the end, suggests that the crude rate reflects the older population in Goosefoot: many of the young adults have moved away to find work.
 She points out that of course this will mean more deaths per thousand than in a younger population.

 Dr Rao begins to feel somewhat relieved: standardizing the rates gives a more comparable result, and in fact, when the effect of age is removed Goosefoot is actually doing better than the region as a whole (690 versus 786 deaths per 100,000).
 He smiles contentedly.